 Consultants – Each individual’s expertise, primary organizational affiliation, normal daily compensation rate, and number of days of expected service should be included.
 A description of consultants’ qualifications should be included if these individuals have not been identified.
-Please see the Office of Procurement and Contracting for information on hiring consultants.
+Please see the Office of Procurement for information on hiring consultants.

 Computer Services – Computer services include the cost of software, hardware and leasing of computer equipment.
 Note that the cost of general-purpose computers is included in the University’s Facilities and Administrative costs.